Firesphere/home-wires/readme.md

 For configuration of the subtitle placement and font-size, I suggest you read your player of choice's documentation.

-All titles are displayed for 5 minutes (I did not feel like figuring out how long each video was.
-So I capped it at 5m).
+All descriptions are shown for the duration of the file, where possible.

 Copy-and-merge the _contents_ (including folders and subfolders), of `overlay` into the same folder of where your videos are downloaded.
 So that each video has an `.srt` file next to the video.